 Funds to Buy for a Slow Economy

-- The Early-Cycle Phase, where the economy and markets are recovering from a recession.
+- The Early-Cycle Phase: The economy and markets are recovering from a recession.

-- The Mid-Cycle Phase, where the economy is moderating.
+- The Mid-Cycle Phase: The economy is moderating.

-- The Late-Cycle Phase, where the economy is growing faster but inflation and stock prices are getting dangerously high.
+- The Late-Cycle Phase: The economy is growing faster, but inflation and stock prices are getting dangerously high.

-- Recession, when the economy, as measured by Gross Domestic Product (GDP), is shrinking and stock prices are falling.
+- Recession: The economy, as measured by Gross Domestic Product (GDP), is shrinking, and stock prices are falling.

-If you want to invest during a slowing economy, a good strategy (for long-term investors) can be to remain exposed to stocks but begin to get defensive.
-This will ensure that you can take advantage of rising stock prices but also avoid the biggest declines of the coming bear market by avoiding the riskiest areas of the market.
-To do this, consider buying into sectors, such as health, utilities, and consumer staples.
-Investors may also consider precious metals funds or certain bond funds.
+If you want to invest during a slowing economy, a good strategy for long-term investors is to remain exposed to stocks, but begin to get defensive.
+This will ensure that you can take advantage of rising stock prices but also avoid the most significant declines of the coming bear market by bypassing the riskiest areas.
+To do this, consider buying into sectors such as health, utilities, and consumer staples, and certain bond funds.

 5 Best Funds to Buy for a Slowing Economy

-- Healthcare Select Sector SPDR (XLV): People still need to see the doctor and buy their medication, no matter what the economy is doing.
-For this reason, health stocks tend to be somewhat insulated from a maturing economy in the late-cycle phase.
-XLV is an ETF that holds high-quality large-cap US stocks like Johnson & Johnson (JNJ) and United Health Group (UNH).
-Expenses for XLV are just 0.13 percent or $13 for every $10,000 invested.
+People still need to see the doctor and buy their medication, no matter what the economy is doing, so health stocks tend to be somewhat insulated from a maturing economy in the late-cycle phase.
+XLV is an ETF that holds high-quality large-cap US stocks like Johnson & Johnson and United Health Group (UNH).
+The expense ratio for XLV is 0.13%.

-- Utilities Select Sector SPDR (XLU): For similar reasons health stocks can hold up better than other sectors in a slowing economy, utility stocks can be smart defensive holdings.
-Consumers are still paying for their utilities, such as gas and electric, during economic slowdowns.
+For similar reasons that health stocks can hold up better than other sectors in a slowing economy, utility stocks can also be smart defensive holdings.
+Consumers are still paying for their utilities, such as gas and electricity, during economic slowdowns.
 XLU holdings are large US energy firms like Duke Energy (DUK) and NextEra Energy (NEE).
-Expenses for the XLU ETF are 0.13 percent.
+The expense ratio for the XLU ETF is 0.13%.

-- Consumer Select Sector SPDR (XLP): If you want a fund that provides broad exposure to consumer non-discretionary stocks, XLP is a quality ETF to get the job done.
-Non-discretionary means that consumers buy the products for their everyday life and may not have much of a choice (discretion) about the purchase.
+If you want a fund that provides broad exposure to consumer non-discretionary stocks, XLP is a quality ETF to get the job done.
+Non-discretionary means that consumers buy the products for their everyday life and may not have much of a choice about the purchase.
 These products include food, beverages, and toiletries.
-Stocks included in XLP are Proctor & Gamble (PG) and Coca-Cola (KO).
-Expenses for XLP are 0.13 percent.
+Stocks included in XLP are Proctor & Gamble (PG) and Coca-Cola (KO), and the expense ratio is 0.13%.

-- SPDR Gold Shares (GLD): A slowing economy often leads to volatility and uncertainty in capital markets.
-This often leads investors to move some of their assets into physical assets and investments that track their prices.
+A slowing economy often leads to volatility and uncertainty in capital markets, which leads investors to move some of their assets into physical commodities and investments that track their prices.
 Precious metals, especially gold, can benefit in this environment.
 Although GLD does not hold physical gold, it does track the price of gold bullion.
-Expenses for GLD or 0.13 percent.
+The expense ratio for GLD is 0.4%.

-- Vanguard Ultra-Short Term Bond (VUBFX): This mutual fund invests money market instruments and bonds with durations of 0–3 years.
-Buying an ultra-short-term bond fund in a slowing economy can be beneficial because interest rates are often rising in this environment and bond funds with longer durations tend to see lower or negative price movement.
-Expenses for VUBFX are 0.20 percent.
+This mutual fund invests in money market instruments and bonds with durations of 0–3 years.
+Buying an ultra-short-term bond fund in a slowing economy can be beneficial because interest rates are often rising in this environment, and bond funds with longer durations tend to see lower or negative price movement.
+The expense ratio for VUBFX is 0.2%.

-The most important point to remember about investing in a particular economic environment is to diversify assets, which means don't put all of your eggs in one basket.
+The most important point to remember about investing in a particular economic environment is to diversify assets and not put all of your eggs in one basket.
 Not even the most seasoned investors and economists can accurately predict what the market will do over the short term.